fengzilong/eslint-formatter-mo/README.md

 Thanks to [shiki](https://github.com/shikijs/shiki), we now support 50+ VSCode syntax themes in v2.

-And you can choose your favorite theme by specify `MO_THEME` environment variable.
+And you can choose your favorite theme by specifying `MO_THEME` environment variable.

 ```shell
 MO_THEME=<theme_id> eslint [patterns] -f mo